 - Open the vertical blinds completely so they're stacked to one side.

 - Remove the valance, which is a cover on the front of the headrail that hides the moving parts of the blinds.
 Most valances are held in place by simple clips, so you just need to pull gently to remove the cover.

 - Pull the bottom of the headrail out of the retaining clips.
 This should detach them from the window frame, but pull carefully to avoid breaking the clips.

-Flip the blinds around so the side that was facing you is now facing the window.
+- Rotate the blinds 180 degrees, so you switch the side that was facing the front to face the back.

 - Slide the top part of the headrail back into the retaining clips.
 You usually need to push the top in first and then rotate it down to snap the bottom edge into the clips.